 Each of our dive guides brings something a little unique with their knowledge and experience, so we try and alternate the dive guides and the group order when heading to the dive sites, this is to try and make sure that every guest gets the most from their trip.

 When arranging groups, we try and match the number of dives and certifications to ensure everyone gets the best experience possible.

 Based on the diving locations we visit in Raja Ampat and Komodo, we have some minimum requirements for divers to join our diving program during the cruise.
-Where as some other operators may not, we understand the importance of safety and strive to make sure everyone has a great time.
+Where as some other operators may not, we understand the importance of safety and strive to make sure everyone has a great time within their comfort range.

 Open Water: 40 Logged dives in the past 5 years.

 If you don’t meet the minimum requirements for diving, then please speak to a member of our office staff during the booking process.
 Generally speaking there are always options for you to join our trips.
 For example, if you are Open Water with 30 logged dives, then we can complete the Advanced Open Water Course on board with you, The cost of the course is $485 per person.

 We are also able to offer you a private guide at an additional cost to ensure that your experience is as safe as possible for your skill level.
 It is also possible to skip certain more demanding dive sites in favour of calmer waters where possible.